 In addition to completing a BS at Union and MS or MBA degree at Union Graduate College, students in the Program participate in a term abroad or other international experience.
 Union College offers a variety of options for study abroad all over the world.
 Often students will use their term abroad credits towards their second majors, thus allowing for more free electives.

 One of the more than thirty terms abroad offered at Union is National Health Systems.
 Students travel with a faculty mentor to Canada, England, and the Netherlands to compare health delivery in each of the countries.
 This term is a favorite of students in the Leadership in Medicine Program.
 Learn about other international opportunities.

 The MS Degree in Healthcare Management program is designed for future clinicians who wish to better understand the health care industry and the environment in which it exists or who aspire to clinically-related leadership roles.
 It gives future physicians an understanding of the complex business environment in which they will ultimately practice.

 BS/MS Students pay an all-inclusive rate per trimester for twelve trimesters.
 There is no additional tuition charged for the two required summer-terms.
 Students are responsible for summer-term room and board, which is not included in the determination of financial need.
 Students receive undergraduate financial aid for twelve trimesters

 MBA Degree Option

-Students pay a base rate per trimester for twelve trimesters.
-There are three required summer terms.
+BS/MBA Students pay a base rate per trimester for twelve trimesters.
+There are five additional courses to take.
+They can fit these in by taking terms with four courses and/or staying a third summer.
 There is no additional tuition charged for the first two summers beyond the comprehensive fee.
 The third summer is discussed below.
 Students are responsible for summer-term room and board, which is not included in the determination of financial need.

 Click here for an itemized breakdown of student charges at Union College.